etiennecollin/unifi-voucher-manager/README.md

 3. **Create a new API key** by giving it a name and an expiration.
 4. **Find your Site ID** in the controller URL or on [unifi.ui.com](https://unifi.ui.com)

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-### Development Guidelines

-1. **Fork the repository**
-2. **Create a feature branch**: `git checkout -b feature/amazing-feature`
-3. **Make your changes** with proper TypeScript types
-4. **Update documentation** as needed
-5. **Commit changes**: `git commit -m 'feat: Add amazing feature'`
-6. **Push to branch**: `git push origin feature/amazing-feature`
-7. **Open a Pull Request**

-### Code Style

-- Use TypeScript for all new code
-- Follow the existing Tailwind CSS semantic utility patterns
-- Ensure components are touch-friendly and responsive
-- Add proper error handling and user feedback

 ## 🐛 Troubleshooting

 ### Common Issues

-#### Vouchers not appearing or connection issue to UniFi controller
+- **Vouchers not appearing or connection issue to UniFi controller**
   - Verify `UNIFI_CONTROLLER_URL` is correct and accessible
   - Verify `UNIFI_SITE_ID` matches your controller's site
   - Check if UniFi controller is running and reachable
   - Ensure API key is valid
   - Ensure the site has hotspot/guest portal enabled

-#### Application won't start
+- **Application won't start**
   - Check all environment variables are set
   - Verify Docker container has network access to UniFi controller
   - Check logs: `docker compose logs unifi-voucher-manager`

 ### Getting Help